softwareschneiderei/conan-epics/README.md

 Follow these instructions:

+1. Edit line 6 of the *conanfile.py*-file to the version of EPICS base that you want to package.

-1. Edit line 14 of the *conanfile.py*-file to set the version of the new conan package.
+2. Edit line 14 of the *conanfile.py*-file to set the version of the new conan package.

-2. Edit line 6 of the *conanfile.py*-file to the version of EPICS base that you want to package.
+3. Edit line 40 of the *conanfile.py*-file to set the hash of the compressed file.
+The hash can be determined from running the command `shasum -a 256 base-x.y.z.tar.gz`.

-3. When in the directory of the local copy of *conan-graylog-logger*, execute this command:
+4. When in the directory of the local copy of *conan-epics*, execute this command:

 	```
 	conan create . epics/x.y.z-dm1@ess-dmsc/stable
 	```
 	Where **x.y.z-dm1** is the same version string as set on line 14 in the *conanfile.py*-file.

-4. Upload the new package to the relevant conan package repository by executing:
+5. Upload the new package to the relevant conan package repository by executing:

 	```
 	conan upload epics/x.y.z-dm1@ess-dmsc/stable --remote alias_of_repository